wp-plugins/jcwp-scroll-to-top/readme.txt

 = 1.4.0 =
 * Z-index is now a configurable property, Support for mobile and tablet detection added.
 Updated settings screenshot

+= 1.5.0 =
+* Compatibility with WP 3.5
+* Fixed centering issue in Tablets

 == Screenshots ==-